John-Abbott-College/SN1-Notes/Notes/35_reading_files.md

 - Data is separated into rows
 - Each row contains information about one thing, with the specific bits of information separated by a comma.
+- Often, the first line of the file holds strings which are the names of the "columns".
+If your file starts with the column names then you'll want to skip that row by reading it before you start reading and storing the data rows.

 Reading a csv file can be done just like an ordinary file, but it is not very convenient because reading one line at a time just gives a bunch of stuff with commas.